Youth Week Fund

 Email: funding@wdc.govt.nz

-If your application is accepted as eligible, you will need to meet with one of our advisors to discuss your project in more detail.
+If your application is accepted as eligible, you will need to meet with one of our advisers to discuss your project in more detail.

-Our advisor can work with you to develop your project and help you with completing your grant application (stage 3).
+Our adviser can work with you to develop your project and help you with completing your grant application (stage 3).

 You will need to provide us with:

-We’ll send you a letter to let you know if your application has been successful or not.
+We’ll email you to let you know if your application has been successful or not.

 If successful, the grant will be paid into the nominated bank account in about 14 days.